videolan/x265/doc/reST/cli.rst

 	Initial buffer occupancy.
 The portion of the decode buffer which must be full before the decoder will begin decoding.
 Determines absolute maximum frame size.
 May be specified as a fractional value between 0 and 1, or in kbits.
-In other words these two option pairs are equivalent::
+In other words, these two option pairs are equivalent::

 	--vbv-bufsize 1000 --vbv-init 900